Pooria90/EEG-Motor-Imagery-Analysis/README.md

 # EEG-Motor-Imagery-Analysis
 This repository belongs to my implementations during my **B.Sc.
 Project**.
 The main title was _Applications of Deep Neural Networks in EEG Signal Analysis_.

+My project was finished in June 2021.
+Afterwards, I learned much more about deep learning programming.
+So, the code that I put here is the revised and cleaned version of my original code.

 ## Introduction